o-murphy/Voicemeeter/README.md

 ![HiEndRouting](./assets/images/HiEndRouting.drawio.svg)

 #### Routing Overview
-The diagram illustrates a comprehensive audio signal flow, starting from hardware inputs, routing through a Digital Audio Workstation (DAW) and Virtual Studio Technology (VST) plugins for processing, and finally outputting to headphones or monitors.
-The key feature is the use of two separate stereo hardware inputs, allowing for simultaneous recording of multiple stereo sources like synthesizers, and then processing them independently within the DAW.
+The diagram illustrates a comprehensive audio signal flow, starting from hardware inputs, routing through a Digital Audio Workstation (`DAW`) and Virtual Studio Technology (`VST`) plugins for processing, and finally outputting to headphones or monitors.
+The key feature is the use of two separate stereo hardware inputs, allowing for simultaneous recording of multiple stereo sources like synthesizers, and then processing them independently within the `DAW`.

 #### Hardware Input
 The setup begins with two separate stereo inputs into an audio interface, such as the Focusrite Scarlett 4i4.
 The diagram labels these as "Hardware Stereo Input 1 (L/R)" and "Hardware Stereo Input 2 (L/R)."

 * **Input 1:** A stereo signal from a source like a hardware synthesizer is connected to this input pair.
 * **Input 2:** Another stereo source, perhaps a drum machine or a second synthesizer, is connected here.
-The audio interface sends these two distinct stereo signals to the DAW, where they are received on two separate stereo channels, labeled "Hardware Input 1" and "Hardware Input 2."
+The audio interface sends these two distinct stereo signals to the `DAW`, where they are received on two separate stereo channels, labeled "Hardware Input 1" and "Hardware Input 2."

-#### Processing with DAW/VSTs
+#### Processing with `DAW` / `VSTs`
-Once inside the DAW, the signals are processed independently.
-The diagram shows the signal from each hardware input being sent to a dedicated mixer channel within the DAW.
+Once inside the `DAW`, the signals are processed independently.
+The diagram shows the signal from each hardware input being sent to a dedicated mixer channel within the `DAW`.

 * **Mixer Channel 1:** The signal from Hardware Input 1 is routed here.
-It's then processed with a chain of VST plugins, including EQ, compressor, and reverb.
-The diagram also shows a "Voicemaster" plugin, suggesting vocal-specific processing, which could be an emulation or a different type of channel strip.
-The processed audio is then sent to a "Voicemaster path Left/Right."
+It's then processed with a chain of `VST` plugins, including EQ, compressor, and reverb.
+The diagram also shows a `Voicemeeter` plugin, suggesting vocal-specific processing, which could be an emulation or a different type of channel strip.
+The processed audio is then sent to a "Voicemeeter path Left/Right."

 * **Mixer Channel 2:** The signal from Hardware Input 2 is routed here and processed with a different set of VST plugins, including EQ, compressor, and a "Cabinet simulation," indicating that this channel is likely for a guitar or bass signal.
-This processed audio is also sent to a "Voicemaster path Left/Right."
+This processed audio is also sent to a "Voicemeeter path Left/Right."
 The use of two separate channels and independent plugin chains allows for granular control and specific sound design for each source.
-The diagram also shows the output of the DAW being routed to a Google Meet/Zoom call, indicating this setup can be used for streaming or online collaboration.
+The diagram also shows the output of the `DAW` being routed to a Google Meet/Zoom call, indicating this setup can be used for streaming or online collaboration.

 #### Return Path
-The processed audio from the DAW needs to be sent back to the user to be heard.
+The processed audio from the `DAW` needs to be sent back to the user to be heard.
 This is where the return path comes in.
 The "Final Mix" from the DAW's main output is sent back to the audio interface.
 The diagram labels this as "Hardware Stereo Output (L/R)."

 #### Final Mix and Output
-The final mix, now with all the processing applied, is sent from the DAW to the audio interface.
+The final mix, now with all the processing applied, is sent from the `DAW` to the audio interface.
 The audio interface then routes this signal to the final listening devices:

 * **Headphones:** The processed audio is sent to the headphone jack on the audio interface.

 * **Monitors:** The signal is also sent to studio monitors for a wider listening perspective.
 This configuration is ideal for low-latency monitoring, as the processed audio is routed directly back to the headphones and monitors from the audio interface, bypassing any software-level monitoring that could introduce delay.
 This is a common setup for professional music production and live streaming where minimal latency is critical.

-This complete schema shows how to setup Voicemeeter and DAW to achieve professional-grade, low-latency audio processing for online lessons, streaming, and recording.
+This complete schema shows how to setup Voicemeeter and `DAW` to achieve professional-grade, low-latency audio processing for online lessons, streaming, and recording.

 ### Multiple audio interfaces schema
 Soon...